Sherrie Silver is on a global mission to end malaria

 When Sherrie was just nine years old, her cousin died from the disease.
 It was a life changing moment, and Sherrie knew then that she couldn’t just stand by and let malaria continue to devastate families like her own, cutting lives short for millions of children.

-Right now, malaria is killing a child every two minutes.
+Right now, malaria is killing a child every minute.

 “Since the age of nine, I’ve been on a global mission to end malaria when I lost my nine year old cousin to malaria.
 He died within the space of 2 days from contracting the disease.
 That I wanted to make sure other children didn’t have to suffer from malaria and die from it.”